-Tornado has a nice overview document intended for beginners.
+Tornado has a nice user guide intended for beginners.
 The recent O’Reilly book, Introduction to Tornado, is also an excellent (and quick) read that goes through most the facilities available in the framework.

 - View Functions.
 Tornado view functions are implemented via classes known as Handlers, which are subclasses of

 tornado.web.RequestHandler.
 Similarly to Django, there is a URL dispatcher called the Application that maps URL regex patterns to Handlers.
 Unlike Django view functions, Tornado view functions are not meant to do much work.
 The reason for this is that all view functions run in a single thread, and thus any long-running code will slow down your entire web server.
 Instead, the responsibility of the function is to delegate work to other asynchronous services handled by Tornado’s server.
 The primary candidate here is to have Tornado make an asynchronous HTTP request to some other service.
 There are also some databases and database drivers that are written in an “asynchronous” style which you can use reliably with Tornado, but in general, the idea is to avoid database queries in your view functions.

 - Database: As mentioned earlier, Tornado doesn’t expect your view functions to hit a database often since this could slow your entire web server down.
 As a framework, it expects data querying to be “your problem”.
 There is a small wrapper for MySQL included, but this almost seems like an afterthought.
 Instead, I have seen most people put Tornado in front of other HTTP services that might be written using blocking frameworks like Django or Flask.
 I have also seen usage of async-friendly data stores such as MongoDB, CouchDB, and Solr.
 CouchDB and Solr both use HTTP as the client interface, so it is easy to hit these directly using Tornado’s built-in HTTP client.
 MongoDB has perhaps the best support: they shipped an official asynchronous driver called Motor, meant for use specifically with Tornado.
-Async drivers will likely become more common in the Python 3.x era, as Guido van Rossum (Python’s creator) is working on PEP 3156 to unify all of the async/event-driven Python frameworks.
+Async drivers continue to become more common, especially thanks to the work in Python 3 on